sp4wnr0ot/phpsysinfo/README.md

 That's it.
 Restart your webserver (if you changed php.ini), and voila.

+#### Typical installation in localhost/standalone host
+Install php, php-xml modules by (yum/apt) and then move the directory content to the DocumentRoot /var/www/html/

 #### Docker container installation

 - `sudo docker build -t phpsysinfo github.com/phpsysinfo/phpsysinfo`